Full question:

 Answer:

-The parties to the loan must sign it and the notary must witness the signatures.
-The contract may contain a choice of law clause as to where it will be litigated if a dispute arises.
-Choice of law refers to what jurisdiction's law is to be applied when there is a dispute in a transaction.
-The loan document may then be recorded in the county recorder's office where the property is located.
+Both parties must sign the loan agreement, and a notary should witness the signatures.
+The contract may include a choice of law clause, specifying which jurisdiction's laws apply in case of a dispute.
+The loan document should be recorded in the county recorder's office where the property is located.

-A promissory note may provide for payments to be made in installments or in a lump sum.
-The terms may provide for a series of smaller payments at the beginning of the loan period and a larger balloon payment at the end of the loan period.
-The option for a confessed judgment agreement, also called a cognovit note, may also be included.
-A confessed judgment agreement requires the debtor not to claim defenses and agree to have a judgment entered against him if he fails to pay and the matter is taken to court.
+Promissory notes can require payments in installments or as a lump sum.
+They may also include provisions for smaller payments at the beginning and a larger balloon payment at the end.
+Additionally, a confessed judgment agreement, also known as a cognovit note, may be included.
+This requires the borrower to waive defenses and agree to a judgment if they fail to pay and the matter goes to court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.